mikegreber/SkipList/SkipList/README.md

 a standard linked list.
 This faster speed comes with the cost of an increased memory footprint (roughly double) compared to a standard linked list.
 This implementation meets these criteria.

+This implementation achieves O(logn) runtime for Insert(), Remove(), and Contains() at high n.
+This is because of the quick search capability, starting with a sparse outer layer, and moving inward to more dense layers as we get closer to the search result.
+Insert() and Remove() just simply insert a node in the underlying linked list (O(1)) at position once the search (O(logn)) is complete.

 ### Files

 #### skip_list.h